MichaelKentBurns/BibleModel/README.md

 But, to be fair, I have decided to try this first in Javascript because that is what my mentees use and I need to learn it better and give it a fair chance.

+### What I have learned about JavaScript in the process (so far).
+1. My initial rant about too many runtimes, too much history, too many ways to do things, and wierd asynch.
+Has pretty much been resolved by learning more history and particularly ECMAScript initiative.
+   See Wikipedia articles:  https://en.wikipedia.org/wiki/ECMAScript and https://en.wikipedia.org/wiki/ECMAScript_version_history .
+The good stuff I needed is in the 14th edition ECMAScript 2023.
+2. Related is the set of documents that details the ECMAScript API docs that are referenced at the end of the second of those two Wikipedia pages.
+Specifically https://262.ecma-international.org/14.0/
+3. The Node.js effort including the programs
+    - node - executes node programs
+    - npm - Node Package Manager - manages packages (like this one BibleModel) and executes target scripts according to the details in the package.json file.
+Finally, it will also execute test scripts (see issue #4  We need a robust set of unit tests written.  )
+    - nvm - Node Version Manager - manages a collection of different versions of Node.js so you can install new versions but also use any particular version for specific projects.
+I found this VERY helpful.
+4. The Node.js "latest" documentation: https://nodejs.org/docs/latest/api/   I mentioned this in issue #7
+5. One of the major lessons there was the node:sqlite section and DatabaseSync as described in issue #1
+6. Some other things I learned along the way is a variety of new IDEs available.
+Several of them are different packaging of the IDE from VS Code.
+     - WebStorm (like it's sibling PhpStorm) from JetBrains.
+Still a PC (Mac, Linux, Windows) based IDE application.
+     - Google IDX (https://idx.dev) is a containerized version of VS Code that is accessible from any web browser.
+I like this one a lot because it allows me to do my work from my Mac or PC using a browser, or better yet, my iPad Pro using my browser.
+     - And related is GitHub Codespace (https://github.com/features/codespaces) which very quickly builds a docker container with all the Linux development tools, the VS Code IDE, and GitHub with your GitHub repository pre cloned, all rolled into one neet package.
+You can access it very easily from https://GitHub.com.
+All you need is a browser.

 ## Real Life Object Model
 See the article titled **Object Design of a Bible Study Application** https://michaelkentburns.com/index.php/software-design/object-design-of-a-bible-study-application/